-For many children, it is a comfort to receive a Fairy letter.
-The idea that their fairy could be watching over them whilst they sleep reassures that they are not alone, even if Mummy and Daddy are in the other room.
+For many children, it is a comfort to receive a letter from a Fairy.
+The thought that a fairy is watching over them whilst they sleep, reassures that they are not alone, even if Mummy and Daddy are in the other room.

 Here are 3 simple tips…

 - Introduce yourself: “Hi, my name is ……..
 And I love visiting you”

 - Tell about a favourite thing: “One of my most favourite things is to sit quietly and read”.
 Or, my favourite colour is….”

 - Always encourage: “I was watching you today and noticed how beautiful you are”